The Practice of Dental Hygiene

 The dental hygienist gains recognition as a health professional on a team working to serve the public by satisfying the need for dental service and education.

 Salary and benefits vary with employment settings, geographic location and the dental hygienist's training and experience.
-In general, the hourly wage in Ohio is approximately $20–$30.
+Median pay nationally for dental hygienists is $35.61/hour.
 Most employers also offer additional benefits such as health insurance and paid vacations.
 The availability of full-time and part-time employment opportunities and flexible work hours are also advantages of the profession.

 According to the Bureau of Labor Statistics, dental hygiene is one of the 20 fastest growing occupations.